Geology of Venus: Lowlands

 The rest of the surface is lowlands and generally lies below zero elevation.
-Radar reflectivity data suggest that at a centimeter scale these areas are smooth, as a result of gradation (accumulation of fine material eroded from the highlands).
+Radar reflectivity data suggest that at a centimeter scale these areas are smooth, potentially as a result of sedimentary accumulation over longer timespans.

 Surface observations

-Ten spacecraft have successfully landed on Venus and returned data, all were flown by the Soviet Union.
-Venera 9, 10, 13, and 14 had cameras and returned images of soil and rock.
+Ten spacecraft have successfully landed on Venus and returned data; all were flown by the Soviet Union.
+Venera 9, 10, 13, and 14 had cameras and returned images of regolith and rock.
 Spectrophotometry results showed that these four missions kicked up dust clouds on landing, which means that some of the dust particles must be smaller than about 0.02 mm.
 The rocks at all four sites showed fine layers, some layers were more reflective than others.
 Experiments on rocks at the Venera 13 and 14 sites found that they were porous and easily crushed (bearing maximum loads of 0.3 to 1 MPa) these rocks may be weakly lithified sediments or volcanic tuff.
 Spectrometry found that the surface materials at the Venera 9, 10, 14 and Vega 1 and 2 landing had chemical compositions similar to tholeiitic basalts, while the Venera 8 and 13 sites chemically resembled alkaline basalts.